Blogs

 For Morocco and Mauritania, I was wearing either the red-black Jersey Trailblazer or the red Jersey Sierra on top of my body armor.
 Those matched best with the colors of my motorcycle!

 As it was still winter in Morocco, I brought my black Jacket Component H2O.
 This is the same jacket I had with me in Canada and Alaska.
 This jacket is waterproof and kept me extra warm in the mountains.
-In case of serious torrential downpour, I am bringing the lightweight Smock Barrier
+In case of serious torrential downpour, I am bringing the lightweight Smock Barrier.

 Now that I have reached Senegal and it is becoming much warmer, I am wearing the Jersey Scramble which is lighter and thinner to get more airflow while I am riding.

 For season 7, I am wearing the camo grey Dirt Series Peninsula Pants which I first used for the Baja Rally.
 After a full 6 day desert race in Mexico the pants still look like brand new, so they're coming with me to Africa now!
+When I came back to West Africa after the rainy season, I started wearing the red Dirt Series Peninsula Pants.

 The same goes for my motorcycle boots.
 These are the Expedition Boots, I've had these in the last season too and they are still in perfect condition.